Lee Roy Selmon Expressway: Express lanes

 The Reversible Express Lanes (REL), also known as State Road 618A, begin at Meridian Avenue in downtown Tampa, following the main expressway's path in the center median for most of its journey.
 Almost the entire route is elevated, with the exception of at-grade segments between 26th Street and 39th Street, as well as between 78th Street and I-75.
 An at-grade provision was made between 26th Street and 39th Street to accommodate the Interstate 4/Selmon Expressway Connector.
 This at-grade portion is equipped with an eastbound (only) slip-ramp to allow commuters from South Tampa to utilize the REL.
 A toll gantry is located just east of 78th Street and is the only toll gantry along the entire REL.
 Between 78th Street and US 301, slip-ramps exist for both directions (exiting and entering the REL).
 The REL crosses over I-75 and ends at Town Center Boulevard in Brandon (near Westfield Brandon).
 From there, the highway disperses onto the Brandon Parkway, which connects to Providence Road and other redesigned thoroughfares to allow seamless connection to points within Brandon and surrounding areas.

 Operating hours

-On weekdays, the REL operates the express lanes westbound from 6:00-10:00 am.
-From 10:00 am–1:00 pm, the road is in a split operation in which the express lanes western segment between 78th Street and Downtown Tampa carries westbound traffic, and the express lanes eastern segment from US 301 to Brandon Parkway carries eastbound traffic.
-Then, from 3:00 pm through 6:00 am the next morning, the REL operates the express lanes eastbound only.
+On weekdays, the REL operates the express lanes westbound from 5:00 am-12:00 pm.
+Then, from 12:00 pm through 5:00 am the next morning, the REL operates the express lanes eastbound only.

-On weekends and holidays, the REL stays operating in the eastbound direction from 3:00 pm Friday afternoon through 6:00 am Monday morning.
+On weekends and holidays, the REL stays operating in the eastbound direction from 12:00 pm Friday afternoon through 5:00 am Monday morning.